-- 9.15 The employee should be given 5 days written notice of the meeting together with details of the nature of the problem. - 9.16 The employee may be represented at the meeting by a work colleague or trade union representative and must be advised of that.
+9.12 The employee should be given 5 working days written notice of the meeting together with details of the nature of the problem.
+A standard invite letter is available from HR.
+The discussion should be undertaken through a formal meeting with the employee.
+The employee should be advised the employee that they may be represented by a work colleague or trade union representative.